Deinonychus (band)

 Deinonychus is a Dutch doom metal band formed in 1992 by Marco Kehren.
-There is a close relationship between Deinonychus and the German band Bethlehem: Kehren provided vocals on S.U.I.Z.I.D., Reflektionen auf's Sterben and Profane Fetmilch Lenzt Elf Krank, while Bethlehem bassist and lyricist Jürgen Bartsch joined Deinonychus in 2005.
-The first three albums and the early demos released as After the Rain Falls...An Empty Sky Remains, feature Kehren on all instruments and vocals; 1999's Deinonychus added Cradle of Filth drummer William Sarginson, and 2002's Mournument was recorded with a full band.
-The band announced that they disbanded in September 2008.
+There is a relationship between Deinonychus and German band Bethlehem.
+Kehren provided vocals on S.U.I.Z.I.D., Reflektionen auf's Sterben and Profane Fetmilch Lenzt Elf Krank, while Bethlehem bassist and lyricist Jürgen Bartsch joined Deinonychus in 2005.
+The first three albums and early demos released as After the Rain Falls...An Empty Sky Remains, feature Kehren on instruments and vocals.
+1999's Deinonychus added Cradle of Filth drummer William Sarginson, and 2002's Mournument was recorded with a full band.
+The band announced their disbandment in September 2008.

-Marco Kehren nowadays runs a martial industrial band by the name of Nihil Novi Sub Sole.
+Kehren runs the martial industrial band Nihil Novi Sub Sole.

-Deinonychus revived in 2016 with a new line up consisting of Marco Kehren (guitars, bass, vocals), Steve Wolz (drums) and Markus Stock (keyboards).
-The band has recorded a new album called Ode to Acts of Murder, Dystopia and Suicide released on My Kingdom Music worldwide in October 2017.
+Deinonychus reformed in 2016 with a new line up consisting of Marco Kehren (guitars, bass, vocals), Steve Wolz (drums) and Markus Stock (keyboards).
+The band recorded the album Ode to Acts of Murder, Dystopia and Suicide, released on My Kingdom Music worldwide in October 2017.